urcsc174/2021-spring-csc210/project02-principles-of-page-design/instructions.md

     - Conversion of each webpage into an F-pattern layout
     - Creation of a new index (homepage) that uses a Z-pattern layout
     - Good use of typography to make the entire website more legible and readable, using the installation of custom fonts
+  - NOTE: if the fonts from Project 1 are really good AND they re custom installed web fonts AND you don't think you can improve on them, then you can re-use them - you don't have to swap them out.
+But you do have to explain them in your report - explain why those fonts are appropriate for the content of the website.

     ...so find a Project 1 that looks like you can make significant improvements because *that's* how you'll be graded!

 *When your team is ready to make a Project 1 selection:*